 - Get a weather and wind report.
 Check Weather.com or other reliable weather sources, including the "boat and beach" forecast, which covers wind speed, water temperature, and wave height.
 Be prepared with a backup plan or postpone the activity if weather prevents the outing. - Review what to do in a storm.
 If thunder is heard, or lightning seen, get everyone off the water immediately.
 Do not return until at least 30 minutes have passed since the last evidence of the storm.
 If you cannot get to shore, secure all loose gear, keep a sharp lookout for other boats and obstructions, head into the wind at a 45-degree angle, and stay low.
-If possible, do not touch metal or water, when lightning is possible. - Review self-rescue techniques.
+If possible, do not touch metal or water when there is a chance of lightning. - Review self-rescue techniques.
 See above. - Use the buddy system.
-Instruct girls to keep sight of at least one other boat at all times. - Transport boats safely.
+Instruct kayakers to keep sight of at least one other boat at all times. - Transport boats safely.
 Use car-top racks or trailers specifically designed for kayaks.
 Secure boats with two lines across the top (one at each end), and with lines at the bow and the stern.
 Drivers must have prior experience hauling trailers.

 Report accidents.
-Notify GSMISTS and marine law enforcement (if appropriate).
+Notify marine law enforcement or your council, if appropriate.

-Some gear will depend on the type of kayaking, or on water conditions.
+Some gear will depend on the type of kayaking or on water conditions.
 Check with your instructor.

-- U.S. Coast Guard approved life jacket (Type III life jackets recommended and should fit according to weight and height specifications). - Kayak sized appropriately for the participants and suitable for the type of water. - Kayaks with proper flotation and any air bags checked before use (if float bags are used, make sure they are secured to kayak).

-- Double-bladed paddle in the appropriate size and style for the activity and person using them (ask instructor about proper fit). - Emergency sound device, such as a whistle, compressed air horn, or VHF radio. - Rescue gear appropriate for kayak type and conditions (ask your instructor), such as: - o at least one graspable and throw able Coast Guard approved personal flotation device, throw bag, or throw line, and - o waist-mounted tow system (lightweight rope which attaches to towing person and to towed boat); should be one tow system for every three to four kayaks. - Emergency gear appropriate for the kayaking type and distance from shore, such as: - o emergency repair kit: duct tape or electrical tape, screwdriver, pliers, spare plugs, - o spare paddle, first aid kit, repair kit, and standard safety equipment, like signaling equipment, and - emergency survival packet: raincoat, waterproof matches, lightweight/space blanket, hat, pocket-knife, 10 by 10-foot tarp, rope, food, and appropriate liquids (food and water bottles should be secured in the boat). - Safety helmet with strong, flexible plastic shell and chin strap, as well as openings for drainage should be worn when: - o paddling in waters that are Class II or III, or - o paddling in or near sea caves. - Bailer (a scoop or sponge for removing water from a boat) secured to the kayak.
+- U.S. Coast Guard-approved life jacket (Type III life jackets recommended and should fit according to weight and height specifications) - Kayak sized appropriately for the participants and suitable for the type of water - Kayaks with proper flotation and any air bags checked before use (if float bags are used, make sure they are secured to kayak) - Double-bladed paddle in the appropriate size and style for the activity and person using it (ask instructor about proper fit) - Emergency sound device, such as a whistle, compressed air horn, or VHF radio - Rescue gear appropriate for kayak type and conditions (ask your instructor), such as: - at least one graspable and throwable Coast Guard-approved personal flotation device, throw bag, or throw line - waist-mounted tow system (lightweight rope that attaches to towing person and to towed boat); should be one tow system for every three to four kayaks - Emergency gear appropriate for the kayaking type and distance from shore, such as: - o emergency repair kit: duct tape or electrical tape, screwdriver, pliers, spare plugs - spare paddle, first aid kit, repair kit, and standard safety equipment, such as signaling equipment - emergency survival packet: raincoat, waterproof matches, lightweight/space blanket, hat, pocket knife, 10x10-foot tarp, rope, food, and appropriate liquids (food and water bottles should be secured in the boat) - Safety helmet with strong, flexible plastic shell and chin strap, as well as openings for drainage should be worn when: - $\circ~$ paddling in waters that are Class II or III - paddling in or near sea caves - Bailer (a scoop or sponge for removing water from a boat) secured to the kayak